There are 61 names in this directory beginning with the letter A.

 An argument is any NP that is essential to the grammatical usage of a verb.
 Verbs assign thematic roles to their arguments. ex: John loves cars.
 Both 'John' and 'cars' are arguments of the verb 'loves'.

-A sub-category of phonetics that focuses on the study of the production/articulation of speech sounds.
+Articulatory phonetics is a sub-category of phonetics that focuses on the study of the production of speech sounds by examining the movement patterns of the articulators.

-Term applied to phonological rules in which the features of one (or more) phoneme(s) are spread to an adjacent phoneme to facilitate articulation. ex: vowel becomes [+nasal] before a consonant [+nasal]
+In phonology, assimilation is a process 9phonological rule) by which the feature(s) of one (or more) phoneme(s) is spread to an adjacent phoneme to facilitate articulation. ex: vowel becomes [+nasal] before a consonant [+nasal] /ston/ → [stõn] 'stone' Here, the vowel assimilates to the manner of articulation of a subsequent phoneme.

 A asterisk is a symbol used in linguistics to denote ungrammaticality. (*) ex: *told fire in the door. *Was the boy who sleeping is awake?